joao-gabrielC/shopix/README.md

 # shopix
-An open-source minimalistic online marketplace for the Pix payment platform.
+An open-source minimalistic online marketplace for the Pix payment platform!